Last Updated on June 26, 2021 by Maggie McKneely

 Another reason I like to do this ahead of time is because sometimes I want to book a private tour or some type of excursion that sells out in advance.
 For example, when my mom and I went to Venice, we were only there for 10 hours.
 So instead of wandering around aimlessly, I found a private tour guide to show us around and help us make the most of our limited time.
 It was extremely helpful and informative, but I had to book that tour months in advance.
 So figuring out those sorts of itinerary details before you go can be very useful!

-I won’t include my itinerary details here because that will be in another blog post later on.
-However, you can check out my Glacier National Park itinerary or my Tuscany itinerary for ideas on what this looks like!
+For my final itinerary, check out my Portugal itinerary post.
+You can also check out my Glacier National Park itinerary or my Tuscany itinerary for more ideas on what this looks like!

 And if you ever want help….I love creating itineraries.
 Please feel free to drop me a message with any inquiries and questions!